Hernia (abdominal wall and groin) | Medical Council of Canada

 Given a patient with a hernia, the candidate will

-2. list and interpret critical investigations of a patient who may have strangulation, ischemia, or bowel obstruction;
+2. list critical investigations and interpret their findings in case of a hernia complicated by strangulation, ischemia, or bowel obstruction;

 3. construct an effective management plan, including